 Whereas when a couple gets a divorce, they’re known as formerly married, annulment puts an end to marriage as if it was never in existence.
 In other terms, when a marriage is annulled, it’s considered to have been illegitimate from the beginning itself.

 There are a number of factors that you must take into account before deciding to go for a divorce or annulment.
-The family law team at Brighter Day℠ Law, we focus on providing you guidance to make an informed decision.
+The family law lawyers in Colorado Springs at Brighter Day℠ Law, we focus on providing you guidance to make an informed decision.

 What’s a No-Fault Divorce and an Uncontested Divorce?